Shriya-Joshi/zomato-landing-page-10722/README.md

-#This is a zomato landing page clone
+#This is a zomato landing page clone.

-this is batch 10722
+This is batch 10722